Woodland Heights Water System

 The system is located in the Woodland Heights subdivision of Taghum approximately 15 km southwest of Nelson, directly across from Taghum Shell.
 Taghum is within RDCK Electoral Area F between Nelson and South Slocan.

-The Woodland Heights water system derives source water from a 50 metre deep well.
+The Woodland Heights water system derives source water from a groundwater well.

 The system includes a 154,700 litre concrete reservoir.
 Past assessments indicate that this reservoir has a lifespan of approximately 50 years.